global-asp/asp-source/en/0289_anansi-and-vulture.md

 ##
 Anansi saw Vulture sitting on his basket.
-“Oh thank you, my friend, for
+"Oh thank you, my friend, for
-protecting my basket,” he said to the Vulture.
+protecting my basket," he said to the Vulture.
-“Excuse me, Anansi, did I hear you right?” asked Vulture.
-“Your basket?
+"Excuse me, Anansi, did I hear you right?" asked Vulture.
+"Your basket?
 This basket is mine!
-I found it here on the road side!”
+I found it here on the road side!"
 Anansi could not believe his ears!
-“It's mine, I tell you!”
+"It's mine, I tell you!"

 ##
 Furious, Anansi went and reported the theft to the chief.
 But Vulture said to the chief and his elders,
-“How could anyone leave a basket full of money and maize unguarded on the road?”
+"How could anyone leave a basket full of money and maize unguarded on the road?"
-“But I was watching my basket,” said Anansi.
-“It's my money and my maize!”
+"But I was watching my basket," said Anansi.
+"It's my money and my maize!"
-“I was looking after the basket when you came and said it was yours!” replied Vulture.
+"I was looking after the basket when you came and said it was yours!" replied Vulture.

 ##
 When the chief and his elders had